docquantum/ipc-barber-threading/shchur_pa2/prob1/README.md

 Daniel Shchur

 In the directory, simply running `make` will both compile and run the code.
 The code will output to `output.txt`.

 If you would like to run it without redirection, that can be done by calling the program: `./stylistSem` after having run `make`

+The customer's shopping times vary since their delay is multiplied by a random number.
+This allows for varied full/empty times.
+This means every run has a different result and running the program a few times to get a better overall sample is recommended.

-It prints to stdout every time the stylist goes back to check on the queue and when he grabs a customer, as well as when a customer goes shopping.
+The stylist prints to stdout when there are no customers, if there are none, that he goes to sleep, and when he grabs a customer with how many are left.
-The stylist will print out the seat from which the customer is being taken and then after finishing with the customer, will also print how many customers have been completed.
+The customer prints when they go shopping (with thread ID) and when they arrive with what seat they take.
+The stylist will also print how many customers have been served and how many times the shop was full and empty.

 This problem took me around 3 hours more or less to complete, aside from printing tweaks here and there and delays to get the right response with waiting.

 I would rate it at a 3 for difficulty.
 It was a 2 after brushing up on documentation, examples, and notes and deciding to use the semaphore library instead of making my own semaphores and P(), V() functions.